 - An inexpensive waterproof box [$20] — so we can keep the electronics as close to the ocean as possible, without having to struggle with the corrosion and failures that often occur when you immerse them in salt water

-- Power over ethernet (POE) injectors compatible with Raspberry Pis [$15]– so we need fewer wires running from a structure with Internet access down to our hydrophones in the ocean
+- Power over ethernet (POE) splitter compatible with Raspberry Pis [$15]– so we need fewer wires running from a structure with Internet access down to our hydrophones in the ocean.
+If the host’s switch doesn’t provide 48V POE, then add a POE injector

 - A UPS (uninterruptible power supply) [$40] — to keep a host’s router & the POE-computer power going through outages which commonly occur in remote hydrophone locations